MicrosoftDocs/well-architected/well-architected/service-guides/virtual-machines.md

 Performance Efficiency is about **maintaining user experience even when there's an increase in load** by managing capacity.
 The strategy includes scaling resources, identifying and optimizing potential bottlenecks, and optimizing for peak performance.

-The [Performance Efficiency design principles](../performance-efficiency/principles.md) provide a high-level design strategy for achieving those capacity goals towards expected usage.
+The [Performance Efficiency design principles](../performance-efficiency/principles.md) provide a high-level design strategy for achieving those capacity goals against the expected usage.

 ### Design checklist